Teja1126/Teja1126/README.md

 - 👋 Hi, I’m @Teja1126
-- 👀 I’m interested in Terraform, Ansible and python
+- 👀 I’m interested in Kubernetes, Terraform, Ansible and python
 - 🌱 I’m currently learning Infrastructre as Code in OPtimized way
+- 🌱 I'm also learing Golang to improve my arsenal.
-- 💞️ I’m looking to collaborate on Terraform, Ansible, boto3 and python
+- 💞️ I’m looking to collaborate on Kubernetes, Terraform, Ansible, boto3 and python
 - 📫 How to reach me
 <!---
 Teja1126/Teja1126 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.